 The BLUE-THROATED PIPING-GUAN, Pipile cumanensis, is native to Peru, Colombia, Venezuela, the Guianas and Brazil.

-It is a pheasant-sized mainly black bird with a white crest, bare white face, white wing patch, black front flecked white white, red legs and
+It is a pheasant-sized mainly black bird with a white crest, bare white (or bluish white) face, white wing patch, black front flecked with white,

 Male and female are similar but the male has a larger, more prominent throat wattle.
 Their call carries through their dense jungle habitat.